Dual-VQE: A quantum algorithm to lower bound the ground-state energy: Matrix product states

 Matrix product states allow us to efficiently represent general pure states with the bond dimension controlling the level of compression.
 To fully express the entire set of pure states, the bond dimension needs to grow exponentially in $n$.
 Thus, the chosen $\chi$ can be increased to explore larger sectors of the entire Hilbert space~\cite{Oru14}.
 The physical interpretation of the bond dimension is that it is a measure of the entanglement present in the state.
 Thus, MPSs with small bond dimension $\chi$ represent states with low entanglement.
 When used in optimization tasks, tuning the bond dimension provides for a method to smoothly increase the entanglement present in an ansatz, exploring more entangled states in the Hilbert space.

 The advantages of using tensor networks do not end here.
 Matrix product operators generalize unitary operations and can be implemented using tensor contractions in a runtime polynomial in the bond dimension.
-For states with entanglement greater than the max bond dimension can exactly reproduce, the singular value decomposition may be used to find a low-bond dimension MPS approximation~\cite{SCHOLLWOCK201196}.
+For states with entanglement greater than the max bond dimension can exactly reproduce, the singular value decomposition may be used to find a low bond dimension MPS approximation~\cite{SCHOLLWOCK201196}.

 Just as mixed states in a Hilbert space can be represented by a pure state in a larger Hilbert space, so too can larger rank MPSs be used to represent mixed states on a smaller rank.
 For example, consider a mixed state $\omega_S$ that has a purification $\vert \psi\rangle_{RS}$.
-If $\vert \psi \rangle_{RS}$ has an MPS representation, then $\omega_S$ can be realized as an MPO using this MPS, as depicted in Figure~\ref{fig:mps-schematic-combined}a).
+If $\vert \psi \rangle_{RS}$ has an MPS representation, then $\omega_S$ can be realized as a matrix product operator (MPO) using this MPS, as depicted in Figure~\ref{fig:mps-schematic-combined}a).